Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Delphox.md

 ---
 Ability1: Blaze
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME655.png
+BookShinyImageName: HOME655_s.png
 BoxSprite: SRD-BoxSprite-delphox.png
+DexCategory: Fox Pokemon
+DexDescription: It swirls its twig to create amazing flamethrowers.
+It gazes into the flame at the tip of its stick to achieve a focused state and rumor says that it can see the future within the glowing ember.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 15
+  Feet: 4.9
+  Meters: 1.5
 HiddenAbility: Magician
 HomeSprite: SRD-HomeSprite-delphox.png
 Learnset: '[[SRD-Delphox-Learnset]]'
 Legendary: 'No'
 Name: Delphox
 Number: 655
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: delphox.png
 Type1: Fire
 Type2: Psychic
+Weight:
+  Hectograms: 390
+  Kilograms: 39.0
+  Pounds: 86.0
 ---

 #PokeroleSRD/Pokedex